Will the Milwaukee Brewers Be a Playoff Team in 2013?

-The roles of other set-up men for the Brewers is an unknown since they parted ways with sixth, seventh, and eighth inning set-up relievers like Francisco Rodriguez, Jose Veras, Kameron Loe, and Manny Parra.
+The roles of other set-up men for the Brewers are unknown since they parted ways with sixth, seventh, and eighth inning set-up relievers like Francisco Rodriguez, Jose Veras, Kameron Loe, and Manny Parra.
 During this past off-season, Milwaukee signed free agent left-handed relievers, Tom Gorzelanny and Mike Gonzalez.
 Gorzelanny has seven years of both starting and relieving experience with a career 44-45 record and ERA of 4.41.
 Gonzalez has been pitching for 11 seasons with a lifetime record of 17-21.
 He has 56 career saves and a fine 2.94 ERA.
-The Brewers also traded for a right handed reliever, Brad Bodenhap.
+The Brewers also traded for a right-handed reliever, Brad Bodenhap.
 Bodenhap has five years of experience and a career 4.08 ERA.
-In addition, minor league players such as Michael Olmstead, Johnny Hellweg, and Brandon Kintzler will be competing for spots in the bullpen.
+Also, minor league players such as Michael Olmstead, Johnny Hellweg, and Brandon Kintzler will be competing for spots in the bullpen.
 If all or most of these players can achieve success, the Brewers should make the playoffs.

 The Bench Must Be Stronger

 Much like the starting pitching and the relief pitchers, there are questions about Milwaukee's bench players.
 Reserves Travis Ishikawa and Nyjer Morgan are gone from the 2012 Brewers.
-The only real consistently good player on Milwaukee's bench is backup catcher Martin Moldanado who hit .260 last year.
-Long-time prospect Matt Gamel will be a candidate for reserve infield or outfield duty.
-Gamel was starting first baseman in 2012 until he tore his ACL in the beginning of the season.
+The only real consistently good player on Milwaukee's bench is backup catcher Martin Maldonado who hit .260 last year.
+Long-time prospect Mat Gamel will be a candidate for reserve infield or outfield duty.
+Gamel was starting first baseman in 2012 until he tore his ACL at the beginning of the season.
 Logan Schafer could take Nyjer Morgan's place in the outfield, although Logan only has limited major league experience.
 Tyler Greene who was disappointing in 2012 could also make it as a reserve infielder depending on his spring training performance.
 The biggest question mark for the bench is finding a veteran shortstop backup for the young Jean Segura.

 Good Play from Center of Diamond Players